KDE/digikam-doc/main_window/tags_view.rst

 .. tip::

     You can also use drag and drop between tabs from same sidebar, for example dragging a icon-view item from **Albums** to the **Tags** view.
-To switch from one tab to another one, just let's the mouse over the tab tile few second while dragging, the new view will be enabled and dragging operation can continue.
+To switch from one tab to another one, just move the mouse over the tab title for a few seconds while dragging, the new view will be enabled and dragging operation can continue.

 Shortcuts: as mentioned earlier in this chapter you can assign keyboard shortcuts in the Tag Properties.
 With these you can assign or un-assign a tag to the selected photograph(s).